Toarexer/GameOfLife/README.md

 ### [Test Plan](./docs/testplan.md)

 This simulation is an extended variant of John Conway's Game of Life.\
-We added various creatures, such as:
+We added various creatures each with their own behaviors and properties, such as:
 - Foxes
 - Rabbits
 - Grass
-each with their own behaviors and properties.\
+#
 Animals focus on reproduction, hunting, and surviving in their environment.\
 Foxes can eat rabbits when they are hungry.
 Rabbits can move, eat grass, and breed in pairs.\
 Grass have different states of growth and it can spread to neighboring cells randomly.\